janakmandavgade/Speech-To-Speech/README.md

 4. Listen to the Response:
 - The application will display the text response and provide an audio playback option for the LLM's answer.

+## Deployed On Render.com:
+- Application is now live at: https://speech-to-speech-fct2.onrender.com
+- Test It out !!

 ## Contact